Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Kinematics mass reconstruction: simulations and testing

-Results for \textbf{case II} are shown in Fig.~\ref{fig:case2} and \cref{tab:resMG}, where the two-$\sigma$ constraints on $\phi_2$ and $\mathcal{Q}_2$ is further reported.
+Results for case II are shown in Fig.~\ref{fig:case2} and \cref{tab:resMG}, where the two-$\sigma$ constraints on $\phi_2$ and $\mathcal{Q}_2$ is further reported.
 Note that in this notation, the fiducial values with which the halos are generated correspond to $\phi_2=0.65$ and $\mathcal{Q}_2=0.5$.
 Once again, no evident bias is found when adopting the ``wrong'' mass density model in the \textsc{MG-MAMPOSSt} fit.
 Overall, the fiducial values are always well within the $68\%$ confidence level limits, and the deviation from the GR case is evident in all the analyses performed, with $\mathcal{Q}_2$ generally better constrained than $\phi_2$.

-It is worth noticing the difference between the halo generated assuming a Burkert profile (solid lines and filled regions in \cref{fig:case2}) and the one generated using an NFW model (dashed lines/contours).
-As already mentioned above, the effectiveness of the screening strongly depends on the assumed mass model, given the same background modification to gravity.
+In both cases, it is worth noticing the difference in the marginalized contours between the halos generated assuming a Burkert profile (solid lines and filled regions in Figs.~\ref{fig:case1}, \ref{fig:case2}) and the one generated using a NFW model (dashed lines/contours).
+In particular, the NFW model generally provides wider constraints on the Chameleon parameters; as already mentioned above, this comes as a consequence of the effectiveness of the screening, which strongly depends on the assumed mass model, given the same background universe (GR or modified gravity).

+In Fig. \ref{fig:fieldmarg} a list of plots of the reconstructed field profiles for case II is further shown.
+As expected, the stronger screening efficiency of the NFW model results in wider uncertainties in the field profile.
+For large radii, all profiles tend to the true background value $\phi/\Mp =10^{-4}c^2$, with some variability.
+It is worth mentioning that the best agreement is found when the true profile is used in the \textsc{MG-MAMPOSSt} analysis.